 Lab name EVE interface name (inside) Туре Notes Cloud0 pnet0 Bridged Cloud0/pnet0 is bridged with your primary EVE ethernet port.
-It is assigned a route root@eve-ng:"# management IP address used for WEB GUI access.
+It is assigned a management IP address used for WEB GUI access.
 The EVE management subnet can be used as a management network in labs.